Who Wears Scleral Lenses?

 - Tailor-Made for YOU: No two patients are alike, and neither are the shapes of their eyes.
 Each person’s cornea has unique curves and contours.
-Those with corneal irregularities require a more specialized, custom-fitting to ensure the best fit for visual clarity.
+Those with corneal irregularities require a more customized, custom-fitting to ensure the best fit for visual clarity.
 To do so, Dr. Eric White and Dr. Joe Mannen will create a digital map of your cornea through a process called “corneal topography”.
 The doctor uses a computerized system to take exact measurements of the cornea.
 This process ensures that the scleral lenses will allow the right amount of light in, giving you superior vision.

 Scleral Lenses For Eye Disorders And Diseases

 Scleral lenses are often used to treat eye diseases and conditions including:

 - High levels of refractive error, a condition where the eyes can’t focus clearly on images or objects.
 The most common types of refractive errors are myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.

 - Corneal Dystrophy, a rare genetic eye disorder that causes material buildup in the cornea.

 - Corneal trauma, such as abrasions or scratches to the eye

 - Pellucid marginal corneal degeneration, a rare, degenerative eye condition, which makes the cornea gradually thin out, resulting in a slow decline of visual functions

 - Stevens-Johnson Syndrome (SJS), a rare, but serious condition usually caused by a reaction to infection or medication, causing blisters externally and internally, including red, watery and sore eyes